-App Marketing - Creating an app can be relatively easy.
+- App Marketing - Creating an app can be relatively easy.
 Discoverability in a highly populated app store, however, is a challenge.
 Ensure your chosen provider will offer assistance after your app has launched, helping with best practice to ensure your app listing is optimised and marketed effectively to help it reach its intended audience.
-Here’s how to maximise app exposure and ensure your content is seen.

 It’s an exciting time to be experimenting with digital publishing, there are some highly affordable solutions on the market to help publishers build sustainable and profitable digital experiences that will deepen engagement with audiences.
 Read 5 reasons why publishers choose to work with ePublish.